kunal333/E2ESynapseDemo/UsingPowerShellFromLocal.md

-Below are the steps to execute PowerShell script from your Desktop:
+Below are the steps to execute PowerShell script from your Local machine:

 1. Install **Powershell** version 7.1 or newer (Reference Link: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7)